 Spread this over the top of your crust.

-Stir that up really good with a fork to blend.
+Stir that up really well with a fork to blend.

 Now if you are thinking this out in your head you might be thinking that this isn’t going to be an easy task but it really is.
 Once you start stirring that fork around it all blends together surprisingly fast.

-Spread this over the top of your cream cheese mixture.
+Spread this over the top of your cheesecake layer.

 Sprinkle the reserved crumb mixture on top.